stafiprotocol/developer/docs/architecture/evmlsd.md

 ![An image](/image/evmlsd_6.png)&nbsp;

-Listake EVM LSD provides mature LSD solutions including contracts, back-end services for popular blockchains like BSC, Polygon, *etc*.
-However, for starting blockchain or layer 2 programs, Listake provides LSD API standards.
-The limited work developers should do is to wrap only one or two contracts or provide several blockchain RPC APIs according to Listake EVM LSD API Standards.
+StaFi EVM LSD Stack provides mature LSD solutions including contracts, back-end services for popular blockchains like BSC, Polygon, *etc*.
+However, for starting blockchain or layer 2 programs, the Stack also provides LSD API standards.
+A limited work developers should do is to wrap only one or two contracts or provide several blockchain RPC APIs according to StaFi EVM LSD API Standards.

 # Alert